 overcome.
 You can then repeat the calibration procedure

 and probably get a declination guiding rate that is more

-to the mount.
-You can try using a backlash compensation setting,
+increasing the mount guide speed.
+You can also try using a

 but this is not likely to work well if the backlash is large -